spearheadit/me/index.md

+---
-## Hey, I'm Mitch!
+title: Hey, I'm Mitch!
+---

-### A software developer with a love of innovation, golfing and gardening.
+## I'm a software developer with a love of innovation, golfing and gardening.

-Here you'll find my mad ramblings or curious insights :)
+Here you'll find my mad ramblings and curious insights :)